ahmethalac/CS458-SoftwareTesting-Projects/Project3/README.md

 Test Case #5: App should handle invalid latitude/longitude inputs by giving errors

 Test Case #5: App should give error if there is no country with the specified coordinates

+Test Case #6: App should give error if no country information found for specified location

+Test Case #7: App should correctly calculate the distance to moon for both current location and specified coordinates